xesscorp/XuLA/FPGA/50/README.rst

         This design is used by GXSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.

+    fintf_jtag_new/:
+        This design is used by xsload.py when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.

     fjmem_intfc/:
         This design is used to interface the XuLA board to the UrJtag tools.
         It is not yet ready for general release, so it is currently not supported.